schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ### Aliases

 We define a few reusable [aliases](https://docs.opnsense.org/manual/aliases.html) that help us condense our firewall rules.
+Some of them might become hard to maintain as they grow, in which case you might want to consider nesting aliases.

 ![Screenshot of firewall aliases](firewall-aliases.png)